Wonderful, Glorious

 Wonderful, Glorious is the tenth studio album by American alternative rock band Eels, released in 2013 by record labels Vagrant and E Works.
-The album was produced by band leader Mark Oliver Everett.
+The album was produced by band leader Mark Oliver "E" Everett.
 A worldwide tour accompanied the album release.

 Recording

 The songs were recorded in band leader Mark Oliver Everett's home studio in Los Feliz, Los Angeles, which was built for this album, after his previous home studio became too cramped for effectively recording.
 In an unusual choice for an Eels album, Everett decided to work on the songs by jamming with fellow Eels members and composing at home, only drawing upon sparse lyrics from his notebooks.
 He got the idea of collaborating with these musicians in particular after his last two tours and three albums featured a relatively stable line-up to the Eels musical collective.

 Release

 Wonderful, Glorious was released on February 4, 2013 by record labels Vagrant and E Works.